marceleng/dns_querier/README.md

 	+ Create a specific database for the querier (e.g., 'dns_perf')
 	+ Create a specific username and password and grant access to the database
 	+ Update 'conf' file with the corresponding credentials and informations
+	+ The program will create the corresponding tables if necessary

 (3) Specify domains names random prefix size in 'conf' file:
 	+ List domain names ' DOMAINS' field